 One of American political history’s most famous figures, who knows what it’s like to stand up to an authoritarian White House, joins with an expert on authoritarianism to take a piercing look at how someone like Donald Trump and his followers achieved power—and what they might do to keep it …

-By using some classic psychological diagnostic tools (such as the “Power Mad Scale” and the “Con Man Scale”) and looking at other historic authoritarians and their movements, Dean and Altemeyer offer not only an eye-opening revelation of how Trump and his followers have gotten where they have — but where they may go next.
+By drawing on some psychological diagnostic tools (such as the “Power Mad Scale” and the “Con Man Scale”) and looking at other historic authoritarians and their movements, Dean and Altemeyer offer not only an eye-opening revelation of how Trump and his followers have gotten where they have . . . but a road map to where they may go next.

 Praise for John W. Dean’s previous title, Blind Ambition …